 Following the successful completion of their third year of the tripos (BA), students remain in Cambridge for three more years to complete their Clinical Studies (MB, BChir).
 More details about Clinical Medical Studies are available on the Clinical School website.

 In order to be registered as a Medical Practitioner candidates must satisfy the requirements laid down by the General Medical Council via the various Royal Colleges in the form of examinations for the Second M.B.
 The Tripos Examination will contain an element which will determine Second M.B. qualification.
-Students who fail to achieve exemption will be required to sit the Second M.B exams which take place towards the end of September.
+Students who fail to pass 2nd MB exams at their first attempt will be required to sit them again before the beginning of the following academic year.
 Students who fail to pass the 2nd M.B. at the second attempt will not be allowed to proceed to the next year.

 Magdalene aims to make nine offers in Medicine each year.
 We offer places to applicants of all nationalities, and from all types of educational background.
 Around 50% of our Medical Students are female.